emaksimo/impact/README.md

 8. Forward-looking flood risk assessment, as well as for the other 4 hazard types.
 Focus on 5-10-30-year horizon.
 Multi-model approach using the most recent model data (CMIP6).
 9. Multi-model approach allows for uncertainty assessment.
 10. Activating and supporting the local initiatives to accelerate and promote risk prevention strategies.
 More effort and more responsibility should be asked from the Government and local authorities.
 NGOs and landlords need efficient and comprehensible tools and support.
-11. The UK banks and the London Stock Exchange Group ask for data and tools for credit risk assessment.
+11. The banks and investors ask for data and tools for climate-related financial risk assessment.

 ### Scenario analysis

 For this project we take several Global Climate Models participating the Coupled Model Intercomparison Project phase 6 ([CMIP6](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6)) experiment for the historical period (1950-2015) and the forward-looking period (2021-2050).
 Three climate change scenarios are considered, those the most widely used :
-* RCP2.6  (orderly transition)
+* RCP 2.6  (orderly transition)
 * RCP 4.5 (disorderly transition)
-* RCP8.5  (hot-house world)
+* RCP 8.5  (hot-house world)

 ### Planned Impact